 If you decide to change the way you pay your Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your Part D late enrollment penalty is paid on time.
+While your request for a new payment method is being processed, you are responsible for making sure that your Part D late enrollment penalty is paid on time.